 If there exists an inappropriate level or strain of bacteria in the proximal small intestine (duodenum), they will also look to feed on protein found on the tip of structures that line the intestinal wall, called microvilli.
 The tips of microvilli house enzymes (i.e. sucrase, maltase, etc,) necessary for digestion of various carbs.
 Many of the digestive enzymes being depleted are responsible for breaking down those “healthy” foods that all of the sudden, due to malabsorption and SIBO, we no longer tolerate, and worse over, paradoxically react negatively to.

 When we have less of these enzymes, we are less able to digest carbs, leading to increased carbohydrate malabsorption; which in turn leaves more fuel for the SIBO to multiply.
-It also means more digestion and fermentation by the bacteria, which translates to hydrogen and methane gas driven bloating, distention and gas for you and those fortunate to be around you.
+It also means more digestion and fermentation by the bacteria, which translates to hydrogen (H2), methane (CH4), and/or hydrogen sulfide (H2S) gas driven bloating, distention and gas for you and those fortunate to be around you.
 And all you were attempting do was provide room and board to some bacterial drifters.
 It ain’t right.

 We’ll wrap this SIBO discussion up here, but stay tuned as we proceed beyond potential causes into additional diagnostic clues that may warrant a deeper consideration into the possibility of SIBO.